lebaoworks/MMUD/README.md

 README
 ===================

-This repository is only for educational purposes.
+This repository is for educational purposes only.

 Tested on WSL1 Ubuntu 20.04.3 LTS